ZJU-UoE-CCW-LAB/scCDC/README.md

 library(devtools)
 install_github("ZJU-UoE-CCW-LAB/scCDC")
 ```
-The current version of `scCDC` is developed based on Seurat V4, which can be installed with the following code in `R`:
+The current version of scCDC is developed based on Seurat V4, and we plan to update it to be compatible with Seurat V5 in the near future.
+Seurat V4 can be installed with the following code in `R`:
 ``` R
 if (!require("remotes", quietly = TRUE)){
     install.packages("remotes")